jbiatek/BSGRulebook/dynamic.md

 </li>
 </ol>

+Throughout the game, players must adhere to [the rules about secrecy](#secrecy), and follow the instructions on cards and [character sheets](#character-sheets) that they have.

-If, at any time during a turn, the fleet earns more distance, check the Admiral's Objective card and see if the total distance has met or exceeded any milestones.
-If so, pause whatever was happening before and resolve the instructions on the Objective card, then return to where you were when the distance was added.
+If, at any time during a turn, the fleet earns more distance, finish resolving the card that added distance then immediately check the Admiral's Objective card to see if the total distance has met or exceeded any milestones.
+If it has, pause whatever was happening before and resolve the instructions on the Objective card before resuming.
 This could be the [Sleeper Agent phase](#sleeper-agent-phase), <span class="allyseasons"><a href="#trauma-phase">the counting of Trauma tokens at distance 8</a>, </span> or the [beginning of the end of the game](#ending-the-game).

+### Player terminology

+The word "player" refers to any player in the game, human or Cylon.
+A "human player" is a player who is either truly human, or a hidden Cylon.
+A "Cylon player" is a player who has revealed as a Cylon<span class="cylonleader"> (or a Cylon Leader who is not Infiltrating)</span>.
+If a player has both a "You Are a Cylon" and a "You Are Not a Cylon" card, they are a Cylon.

+Players who have a hidden "You Are a Cylon" card are secretly Cylons, but until they reveal they follow all the rules for human players (and should probably pretend to be human until the time comes to reveal).
+Cylons always win or lose with the Cylon team, even if they never reveal themselves.

+### Secrecy

+As a game of hidden agendas and secrets, secrecy is very important.
+Without any rules about secrecy, the humans could simply interrogate everyone about their contributions and actions, making deception almost impossible.
+In a real life or death situation that would be a good strategy, but for a game it's no fun.
+As such, the following rules are critical for giving players plausible deniability:

+- Players may not discuss the exact strength of cards in their hands.
+Vague terms like "a lot" and "a little" are allowed, but statements like "I am adding 5 Engineering cards" are not.
+- Players may not identify which Skill cards they added to a Skill check, or talk about what types of cards they have added or are planning to add.
+- When players get to look at the top card of a deck, they may not disclose specific information about that card.
+This also applies when a player is allowed to look at another's Loyalty card.
+- Players may not reveal the specifics of civilian ships that they have seen.
+- Revealed Cylons may not say which Super Crisis card(s) they have.
+- Players are always allowed to speculate and accuse players of being Cylons or humans, and are also allowed to lie.
+If a player sees another's Loyalty card, they may disclose (or lie about) whether it was a Cylon or not (but not specific information, like what the reveal power was).

+Other rules about secrecy will depend on the desires of the players.
+The rest of these are guidelines, but not necessarily hard-and-fast rules.

+Generally, players are allowed to use terms that are polar opposites, like "a lot" or "a little", but not "pretty high" or "medium", to describe cards.
+"Good" and "Bad" are also acceptable.
+When playing *multiple* cards into a Skill check, players are allowed to say that they are helping "a medium amount".
+They may also include information that is already public, like "I am adding 3 *high* cards to the check".

+Public information includes the number of cards in each player's hand, in each Skill card deck, the Quorum deck, and the Destiny deck, and the number of cards that a player is adding to a Skill check.
+The top card of any discard pile is also public, but not the number of cards in it.

+Players are allowed to ask for cards, like "I'm about to use FTL, does anyone have a Strategic Planning?", and others may *choose* to respond that they do or do not.
+This should not be abused, do not ask for information about every single card.

 ### Resolving rule conflicts